 This pressure is compounded by the complexity of managing both in-house and outsourced staff, fluctuating call volumes, and figuring out how to best deploy AI to handle low-level inquiries while maintaining service quality.
-Add to this growing cost pressures and it’s clear that relying on the status quo will not help leaders overcome these challenges.
+Add growing cost pressures to this mix and it’s clear that relying on the status quo will not help leaders overcome these challenges.

-In this blog, we’ll look at contact center strategies that have been effective across financial services, healthcare, and a range of other sectors.
+In this blog, we’ll look at workforce planning strategies for contact centers that have been effective across financial services, healthcare, and a range of other sectors.

 Contact centers are expected to meet customers where they are, across multiple communication channels — phone, email, chat, text, social media, and even video conferencing.
-Whether a customer prefers a phone call to discuss a portfolio shift or a live chat for product inquiries, having skilled staff available to manage these interactions seamlessly and consistently is critical.
+Whether a customer prefers a phone call to discuss a portfolio shift or a live chat for product inquiries, each channel brings different service expectations and staffing requirements.
+Phone interactions, in particular, often require deeper domain expertise and more highly trained agents, as they must respond in real time with little opportunity to pause, research, or reference a knowledge base article (KBA).
+Having skilled staff available to respond seamlessly and consistently across these interactions is critical.
+Even a brief lag in service on any channel could prompt customers to seek services elsewhere, resulting in damage to brand reputation and lost revenue.

 Multichannel communication adds complexity to staffing and forecasting because each communication channel has its own unique patterns of demand and customer behavior.
 Historical trends and data for one channel may not apply to others, making it increasingly challenging to forecast and deliver optimal service levels.